weezykon/education-video-player/README.md

 Description of the Video Page
 <img src="https://res.cloudinary.com/dqqrgidob/image/upload/v1718372098/aafy59jhkhn5bs6om0k6.png"/>

-Additional Information API Documentation: Refer to the provided API documentation for details on the available endpoints and how to interact with them.
-Testing: Ensure you have a working internet connection and the API server is running to test the application fully.
-Contributing Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 License This project is licensed under the MIT License.
 See the LICENSE file for more information.